A Modern Home For a Design-Savvy Family in Florida

 "You hit a button and those screens go down, and that whole lanai is screened off," he says.
 "You can open up the house and, if it’s buggy, keep the bugs out of the house."

 The house was completed in the spring of 2014 after about a year, with Kean’s company, a design-build firm, handling the construction.
-Two designers worked with De Azevedo on the interiors—Rob Turner, president of interior design at the Phil Kean Design Group, and Jose Cabrera, the owner of C L Studio of Orlando.
+Two designers worked with the homeowner on the interiors—Rob Turner, president of interior design at the Phil Kean Design Group, and Jose Cabrera, the owner of C L Studio of Orlando.